Message From the Center

 Welcome to the Center for Diversity, Equity, and Inclusive Excellence (CDEIE) at Azusa Pacific University!

 Our center is dedicated to supporting staff, faculty, and administrators in the pursuit of inclusive excellence through diversity.
-Inspired by our new vice president/chief diversity officer, Keith Hall, Ed.D., this year’s theme is “Being, Becoming, Belonging.”
-These words capture the vision for equity, inclusion, and diversity here at APU.
-Hall believes that we must reflect deeply on the Imago Dei within ourselves.
-There is a collective responsibility to honor all of the diverse voices here at our university.
-It is with this collective spirit that the CDEIE is committed to nurturing a community based on the call of God in our lives.
+Inspired by President Ferguson, our theme for the year is “Renewed Hope.”
+These words capture the essence of creating a Christ-centered environment for academic excellence.
+We look optimistically to a future of potential inspired by a university-wide strategic planning process.
+In order to nurture this culture at APU, our vice president/chief diversity officer, Keith Hall, EdD, stresses our divisional distinctives—Being, Becoming, and Belonging—which capture the vision for equity, inclusion, and diversity here at APU.
+Hall believes that we must reflect deeply on the Imago Dei within ourselves and others.
+There is a collective responsibility to elevate diversity, equity, and inclusion as Kingdom distinctives.

 As part of modeling this commitment, the CDEIE offers varied professional development opportunities.
-One of our nationally recognized efforts is our Diversity Ambassadors Program.
-Over the past three years more than 200 staff, faculty, and administrators have been trained as diversity ambassadors, who are influential in designing and facilitating professional development for schools and departments, and have developed diversity curriculum and other resources for use by staff and faculty.
-Along with APU leadership, diversity ambassadors have been influential in the development and support of the university diversity strategic plans, and as a result all levels of the university are actively involved in significant conversations regarding diversity, including the president and cabinet members in their diversity ambassador training—the Executive Diversity Academy (EDA).
+One of our nationally recognized initiatives is the Diversity Ambassadors Program.
+Since 2014, more than 380 staff, faculty, and administrators have been trained as Diversity Ambassadors, who are influential in designing and facilitating professional development for schools and departments, and have developed a diversity curriculum and other resources for use by staff and faculty.
+Along with APU leadership, Diversity Ambassadors have been influential in the development and support of the university diversity strategic plans, and as a result all levels of the university are actively involved in significant conversations regarding diversity, including the president and cabinet members in their Diversity Ambassador training—the Executive Diversity Academy (EDA).

-The 2018-19 academic year is significant for the Center for Diversity, Equity, and Inclusive Excellence, with a wide array of diversity events taking place.
-These offerings include staff and faculty diversity network luncheons, diversity ambassador trainings, a special speaker series, diversity workshops, our role in the development and support of college/school and department University Diversity Strategic Action Plans, and a regional campus outreach.
+The 2021-22 academic year is significant for the Center for Diversity, Equity, and Inclusive Excellence, with a wide array of diversity events taking place.
+These offerings include a Diversity in the Classroom Series for faculty, virtual regional Diversity Ambassador outreach, Diversity Ambassador training, a special speaker series, and our role in the development and support of diversity initiatives at the school, college, and department levels.

-The center plays an integral role in supporting the facilitation of a comprehensive diversity plan based on the findings of the 2016 UCLA Climate Study conducted by the Higher Education Research Institute.
+The center plays an integral role in supporting the facilitation of a comprehensive diversity plan based on the findings of the 2016 UCLA Climate Study conducted by the Higher Education Research Institute and a 2019 Diversity Ambassador Research Study.
 Additionally, the center continues to collaborate with the Council for Christian Colleges & Universities on national diversity-related projects.

 We look forward to you participating in many of our programs and offerings throughout the year!